About the Workshop

 Location & Logistics

 The course is held in Aptos, CA, near Santa Cruz.
 You are welcome to camp on-site, and there are many hotels nearby.
-We will have potluck lunches on both Saturday and Sunday.
-You are welcome to utilize our on-site kitchen for food prep or storage.
-Breakfasts and dinners are on your own.
+All meals are on your own.
 There are many natural food stores and restaurants nearby.

-Please bring a notebook, something to write with, and clothing layers.
+Please bring a bowl (for a ritual), notebook, something to write with, and clothing layers.

 About Della Duncan